 How to make a black paste

-To prepare the pasta with s cuttlefish black, simply add fresh or preserved cuttlefish black to the dough (both liquid and in the form of powder).
+To prepare pasta in black cuttlefish at home, simply add fresh or preserved cuttlefish black to the dough (both liquid and in the form of powder).
 To get an intense black like that of my macaroni, you have to abound.
 The dose, Obviously, changes based on the type of stle espia black you use.
 I used the liquid one, in the dose of 50 grams of sl like black on 400 grams of severe wheat rhyme semothed.

 Is’ it's important that the dough isn't too wet, otherwise it will be difficult to work.
 In case it's wet, you'll just need to add a little more’ semolina.
 The other ingredients are: water and salt, how it's tradition in homemade Sicilian pasta.